 To Beginning Writers

-First a caveat: I am probably the wrong person to ask for this advice.
+But first a caveat.
+I may be the wrong person to ask for this advice.
 I stumbled into this line of work without any proper planning in the early 1990s, when journalism was a very different industry.
 The question “How do I become a science writer?” is not equivalent to “How did you become a science writer?”

 In other words, I did not know in college that I wanted to be a science writer.
-While I took science classes because I enjoyed them, I didn’t get a degree in science.
-I didn’t go to graduate school for science journalism.
-I only had the good sense to recognize that I had fallen into a deeply satisfying kind of work.
+I didn’t prepare for the career by taking a lot of science classes or going to graduate school for science journalism.
+I can only take credit for being able to recognize when I fell into a deeply satisfying kind of work.

 All of that has changed, of course.
-BoingBoing, one of those crude zines, is now a hugely successful web site.
 It took a very long time for many in the science writing world to realize that change was coming, and many tried to ignore it once it had arrived.
 Just as I had stumbled into science writing, I stumbled into its online world.
 In the early 2000s I began enjoying the handful of blogs about science.
-When Natural History decided to stop publishing my essays, I realized that the essay genre was going to be a hard sell to other editors.
-So I set up a blog where I didn’t have to pitch someone beside myself.
+At the time, I had been writing essays for Natural History.
+When they stopped running essays, I decided to set up a blog where I didn’t have to pitch ideas to anyone beside myself.

-At the time, blogs seemed like odd distractions.
-Along with everyone else, I had no idea that they would end up at the heart of science journalism.
+In 2004, when I began blogging, many professional journalists looked at it as an odd distraction from real work.
+Along with everyone else, I had no idea that it would end up at the heart of science journalism.
 I also didn’t realize that traditional science journalism—and journalism in general—was undergoing a drastic change.
 Depending on who you talk to, a better word might be metamorphosis.
 Or collapse.

-That’s why, as I write this note in 2013, I personally feel very lucky to have ended up making a living as a science writer, but I am very cautious in recommending it to others as a line of work.
+And so, while I personally feel very lucky to have ended up making a living as a science writer, I am very cautious in recommending it to others as a line of work.
+I still find science writing wonderful after three decades, but the industry is full of upheaval and uncertainty.
 If you have decided that you want to become a science writer, make sure that your impression of the field is accurate.
 If you have a hazy sense of journalism as it was circa 1990, then you have to update your perceptions.

 American newspapers enjoyed a great boom after the end of World War II, but that boom crested around 1990, and newspapers now employ fewer people than they did in 1950.
 During the boom years, newspapers hired lots of science writers for weekly science sections.
 At their peak, in 1989, there were 95 in the United States.
-Now there are 19.
-When newspapers try to stay profitable through cuts (never a wise strategy, but one that makes the books look good in the short term), the science section is often the first to go.
+By 2013, they were down to 19.
+When newspapers make cuts to shore up their profits, the science section is often the first to go.

 The same goes for magazines: if your image of science journalism in magazine dates back to the Reagan administration, it’s time to take stock.
 During the 1980s, there was an amazing boom of magazines dedicated solely to science–Discover, Omni, Science Digest, and on and on.
-The big magazines like Time and Newsweek had full-time staffers who wrote only about science.
-Yes, that’s right–I just called Newsweek a big magazine.
-Today they may be imploding, but once they had a building in Manhattan with their name on it.
+The big magazines like Time and Newsweek had a number of full-time staffers who wrote only about science.
 Like newspapers before them, magazines are now sliding.
 Many of the science magazines of yore have shut down altogether.

 All that being said, some venues for science writing are thriving.
 They include traditional publications that are working out new ways to stay in business.
-And they include new publications that are not burdened by the bruising history of journalism.
-These old and new outlets will probably never support the same number of science writers there were the 1980s, for the simple reason that an article in the Los Angeles Times and an article in the Boston Globe are no longer separated by the 3000 miles that divide the two cities.
+And they include new publications that are not burdened by journalism’s bruising history.
+These old and new outlets will probably never support the same number of science writers there were the 1980s.
+An article in the Los Angeles Times and an article in the Boston Globe are no longer separated by the 3000 miles that divide the two cities.
 They can sit side by side in two tabs on the same browser.
-On the other hand, it would be absurd to extend the trend in science journalism in a straight line from the past decline until it reaches zero.
+But that doesn’t mean that science writing is going to disappear altogether.
+It would be absurd to extend its trend in a straight line until it reaches zero.

 If you remain determined to go into the field, you may now be asking, “How do I start writing about science?”
 The answer is you start writing.
 It’s a bit like playing the trombone.
 If you walked up to a jazz band and announce that, after much thought, you think being a trombonist would be fun, they probably won’t hire you on the spot.
 They want to hear you play.
 A trombone teacher can help you become a better player, as can performing in school bands.
 But what matters most of all is those hours, day in and day out, that you spend alone practicing the trombone.